SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 For every constant with TGL or TOGGLE at the end, we provide the other spelling as well.
 For every binary option, in addition to the above, there is a `PIN_(option)_SET` and `PIN_(option)_CLR` for turning it on and off.
 The goal was to make it hard to not get the constants right.

+While pinConfigure is not as fast as the fast digital I/O functions above, it's still faster than pinMode().

 ### INLVL - input logic levels
 On MVIO parts (DB and DD-series only), pins can be configured to use one of two sets of input voltages: either the normal schmitt triggert input, which has thresholds as a fraction of Vdd, or the TTL mode which has fixed thresholds independent of operating voltage.
 On MVIO pins, using the schmitt trigger Vddio2 takes the place of VDDIO.
 Note that this is overridden when pins are used for the TWI - that defaults to I2C voltage levels, but supports an optional SMBus 3.0 mode.